The Pseudopower Dichotomy: Introduction

-With the above material in hand, we can state to connection between covering numbers and pseudopowers.
-This theorem is due to Shelah (Theorem~5.4 of Chapter~{II} of~\cite{cardarith}); our paper~\cite{ei} gives another proof of the result, in addition to providing much more background about pseudopowers and their relationship to pcf theory. \begin{theorem}[{\sf The cov vs. pp Theorem}] Suppose $\sigma<\theta$ are infinite regular cardinals, and $\mu$ is singular with $\sigma\leq\cf(\mu)<\theta$.
-Then
+With the above material in hand, we can state the connection between covering numbers and pseudopowers.
+This theorem is due to Shelah (Theorem~5.4 of Chapter~{II} of~\cite{cardarith}); our paper~\cite{ei} gives another proof of the result, in addition to providing much more background about pseudopowers and their computation.